SharePoint/sp-dev-docs/docs/apis/migration-manifest.md

 An XML manifest file that contains the complete list of both the contents and the structure of the content package.
 Migration API uses this manifest file to reconstitute the source and its components.

-Place all instances of the Manifest.xml file for a package at the root of the Azure Blob Store Container.
+Place all instances of the **Manifest.xml** file for a package at the root of the Azure Blob Store Container.

-This manifest file is also the primary descriptor for metadata within the package, and provides the List, Folder and Item hierarchy, along with metadata for the items including references back to users and groups defined in ``UserGroupMap.xml`` file.
+This manifest file is also the primary descriptor for metadata within the package, and provides the List, Folder, and Item hierarchy, along with metadata for the items including references back to users and groups defined in **UserGroupMap.xml** file.

-Use more than one ``Manifest.xml`` if needed.
+Use more than one **Manifest.xml** if needed.
 The manifests are identified with different file names.
-Migration API locates all manifests through references in ```SystemData.xml``` file’s ```ManifestFile``` entries.
+Migration API locates all manifests through references in **SystemData.xml** file’s `ManifestFile` entries.

 ### Document Library/List ID consistency